 5) Data Lake to Calculated Result: Jobs are scheduled based on how long the experiment has been running, since older experiments have low variance over small windows of data.
 Once a job begins, it takes from 15 seconds to 5 minutes to process and save the results, depending on the data volumes involved.

-The last update time shown in a split's metric impact tab is based on when the job completes.
+The last update time shown in a feature flag's metric impact tab is based on when the job completes.
 Typically, it's fair to estimate about 5 minutes of pipeline delay from the time the event is received to the time it is available for processing.
 In many cases, the pipeline is faster than that (both the SDK and firehose buffer times are trains leaving a station, if you get there just before the train departs you don't wait long).
 Spikes in data volumes can add delay to the pipeline.